Soul, pneuma and body...part 2.

 But what is projected?

-The answer is - spoiler alert - memory.
+The answer is (or rather the 21st century answer) - spoiler alert - memory.

 And suddenly here I am, imagining myself sitting in Kit's room.